functime-org/functime/docs/embeddings.md

 ## What's next?

-Time-series embeddings are a disruptive new technique for data mining with extremely large numbers of time-series.
+Temporal embeddings are a disruptive new technique for data mining with extremely large numbers of time-series.
 If you have an interesting use-case, we would love to hear from you!
 Let's chat over a [15 minute call](https://calendly.com/functime-indexhub).